-One of the greatest concerns about the growth of the wild food movement is that hordes of foragers will descend on the wilds, trampling delicate ecosystems while over harvesting native plants etc. etc. And while I hate to say it, I completely agree.
-So for this first blog post of the new year, I want to start not with a wild food recipe, but with a question I continually struggle with as a wild food educator.
-Is it ethical to continue to teach growing numbers of people to identify and harvest it in an ethical and sustainable manner – if they don’t have anywhere to go to safely, legally and ethically harvest those plants?
+One of the greatest concerns about the growth of the wild food movement is that hordes of foragers will descend on the wilds, trampling delicate ecosystems and over-harvesting native plants etc. And this goes to the heart of a question I continually struggle with as a wild food educator.
+Is it ethical to continue to teach growing numbers of people to identify and harvest wild foods and medicines if they don’t have anywhere to go to safely, and legally harvest those plants?

-This question is rarely addressed directly within my teaching community even though the answer shapes the future of wildcrafting itself.
-Today courses, walks, online resources, websites and books on wild food, wildcrafting and foraging continue to proliferate, and while most offer responsible guides on how to “do no harm”, tread lightly, take little, never harvest rare plants, be respectful of the unceded territories, land, foods, sacred plants and practices of local First Peoples – is it enough?
-Because the most asked question I get from new and enthused wildcrafters is where can I go to forage?
+This question is rarely addressed directly even though the answer shapes the future of wildcrafting itself.
+Today books, courses, educational walks, online resources, websites on wildcrafting and foraging continue to proliferate, and while most offer responsible guides on how to “do no harm”, tread lightly, take little, never harvest rare plants, be respectful of unceded territories, land, foods, sacred plants and practices of local First Peoples – is it enough?
+Because the most asked question I get from new wildcrafters is where can I go to forage?

-And it’s why as interest in wild foods and medicines continues to grow exponentially each year, I think it’s going to take a whole lot more than teaching the “in and outs” of ethical foraging to protect our already overstressed natural environments.
+I’m passionate about reclaiming wild foods and “weeds” as the important ancestral foods and medicines that they are – but as interest continues to grow exponentially each year, I think it’s going to take a whole lot more than connecting with the “spirit of the land” and teaching the “in and outs” of ethical foraging to protect our already overstressed natural environments.

-I believe we have a responsibility as wild food educators to help provide safe, legal spaces for people to harvest the plants we encourage them to eat.
-Which is why three years ago Gather attempted to launch a Community Supported Foraging Plan (CSFP), a coalition of wild food educators and local foragers that would a) lobby the City to recognize foraging as a valued resource within urban food systems and b) grant designated pilot spaces in urban parks for public foraging.
+Which is why four years ago Gather attempted to launch a Community Supported Foraging Plan (CSFP), a coalition of wild food educators and local foragers that would a) lobby the City to recognize foraging as a valued resource within urban food systems and b) grant designated pilot spaces in urban parks for public foraging c) create educational opportunies to learn about wild plants and sustainable ethical methods of harvest.

 But as I began to talk to municipal park representatives about the plan I ran into three main obstacles.
-Basically it went like this – 1) legalities – if the city condoned eating wild plants they would be held liable if someone poisoned themselves 2) lack of resources, currently there were no departments or funding for wild food education to ensure people understood which plants were safe to consume 3) allowing the wild edibles and medicines (otherwise known as weeds) to grow in municipal parks would be a violation of policies that require removal of these plants by provincial law.
+Basically, it went like this – 1) legalities – if the city condoned eating wild plants they could be held liable if someone poisoned themselves 2) lack of resources, currently there were no departments or funding for wild food education to ensure people understood which plants were safe to consume 3) allowing wild edibles and medicines (otherwise known as weeds) to grow in municipal parks would be a violation of policies that mandate the removal of these plants by provincial law.
 (BC Weed Control Act).

 All this demanded much more time, lobbying and monetary resources than I had, so it was time to pull back and rethink my approach.
 It was pretty clear to me that until we (as wild food foragers and educators) work to legitimize foraging as a vital part of urban food systems (along with community and boulevard gardens, urban orchards and farms) the plan didn’t have a hope in hell of ever becoming a reality.

-So with the understanding that foraging in these gardens is perfectly legal, I unofficially launched a less ambitious version of my community supported foraging plan last year.
-In cooperation with my local common ground gardens, I began to teach residents about the bounty of nutritious and delicious foods, medicines and wild edibles (aka weeds) growing for free in the heart of their neighborhoods.
+So with the understanding that foraging in these gardens is perfectly legal, I unofficially launched a less ambitious version of my community supported foraging plan.
+In cooperation with my local common ground gardens, I began to teach residents about the bounty of nutritious and delicious foods, medicines and wild edibles (aka weeds) growing for free in the heart of their neighbourhoods.

 - Exploring the opportunities and responsibilities of foraging on the West Coast